dmccarthy6/Tasks/README.md

 # Tasks

-## Updates Coming In Version 2.0:
+## Updates In Version 2.0:
-* Adding NSPersistentCloudKitContainer to improve the Core Data/CloudKit Sync.
+* Added NSPersistentCloudKitContainer to improve the Core Data/CloudKit Sync.
 * Updated and simplified the User Interface to improve the User Experience.
 * Added today and share extensions to improve User Experience.
 * Added support for iOS 13.0 and Dark Mode!